-These Regulations provide for a social security benefit to be known as a jobseeker's allowance, which replaces the existing benefit of the same name.
-The new benefit is for people who are out of work and are seeking employment.
-People will only be able to claim the new benefit where they have made sufficient National Insurance contributions.
-People will no longer be able to claim jobseeker's allowance where they have low or no other income but have not made sufficient National Insurance contributions.
-Many rules for the existing benefit are replicated in these Regulations for the new benefit.
+These Regulations provide for a social security benefit to be known as a jobseeker's allowance.
+The benefit is for people who are out of work and are seeking employment.
+People will only be able to claim the benefit where they have made sufficient National Insurance contributions.